Colleagues discussing DSAR process

 The Problem With Fulfilling DSARs

-Firstly, completing a DSAR involves multiple tasks, often requiring the expertise or system access of IT teams.
+Completing a DSAR often involves multiple tasks that require the expertise or system access of IT teams.

-According to GDPR, organisations have one month to respond to DSARs.
-Failing to meet this deadline can result in fines of up to 4% of their global revenue.
+Under GDPR, organisations have one month to respond to a DSAR.
+Failing to meet this deadline can result in fines of up to 4% of global revenue.

 41% of privacy experts estimate the average cost of a DSAR to be between £3,000 and £6,000

-Beyond compliance issues, the financial burden of managing DSARs is increasing.
+Beyond compliance risks, the financial burden of managing DSARs is increasing.
 Surveys by privacy experts indicate that 41% estimate the average cost of a DSAR to be between £3,000 and £6,000.

-As costs rise, organisations struggle to keep up, risking fines that further strain their resources, creating a vicious cycle.
+As costs rise, organisations struggle to keep up - risking fines that further strain their resources.

-Moreover, businesses must strictly adhere to GDPR while processing DSARs, including ensuring the security of the data they handle and protecting sensitive information.
+Moreover, businesses must strictly follow GDPR when processing DSARs, including securing the data they handle and protecting sensitive information.

 • How can we efficiently handle DSAR tasks without overloading our teams?